Here's A 10-Second Guide To What Traders Are Chatting About This Morning

-Dave Lutz of Stifel, Nicolaus has the ultra-concise guide to what traders are talking about today.
+Dave Lutz of Stifel, Nicolaus passes along the top topics about which he’s talking about with clients today.

-Massive inflows into US and EU equities // Pessimism At Lowest Level Since January 2012, but NOT a red flag? // heavy pressure in Asia as Yen tests 200dma, and China rates spike // China’s Repo Rates still well off Summer stress levels // Samsung leading the KOSPI lower // China’s ETF signaling trouble for Aussie, this week’s best performing market? // Dollar is breaking toward 2Y lows this week, but Germany’s IFO reversing // C$ biggest hit in 2 months as their Central Bank shelves Hawkish commentary // Signs of Inflationary trends mounting in Japan? // Norway’s $US810 bln oil fund hikes holdings in emerging markets — DXY a huge tailwind // Heavy Corporate Issuance this week as HYG breaks higher // Guidance deteriorating as Earnings grinds on // Great analysis of funds chasing the winners thru Thanksgiving // Homebuilders surging on Technicals // Huge Consumer Tailwinds developing as AMZN sees a strong Holiday season // Gasoline prices drop again as RINs deteriorate, watch the Casual Diners // Heavy Rail Tailwinds from Retailers and Oil Producers // Oil worst week in months as gluts in USA develop // OIH, XOP at risk as Oil deteriorates
+Good Morning — US Futures are up over 50bp this AM on the back of the DJIA biggest one day gain since July Yesterday — Strong Chinese Data combined with Increased signs US backing off Syrian attack, as diplomatic options materialise, and Obama realises he doesn’t have the Congressional votes propelling global equities.

-For more on what’s going on, see 10 things you need to know before the opening bell.
+EU Stocks are jumping to 1M highs, led by the DAX up 1.6% while EU Fins up 2% as PIIGS Yields retreat.
+The Asia Pacific Index has posted longest winning streak in 9mos, led by a 3.7% jump in India as the Rupee strengthens on their falling trade deficit.
+Nikkei gained 1.5%, and Shanghai posted a 1.1% gain — and EM contagion states like Thailand, Philippines, Indonesia and Malaysia were all well bid for.
+We have very good equity volume globally, with EU up 40% against 20day averages, Nikkei 50% above — DAX 60% above, while China’s volumes were a record overnight.

 Business Insider Emails & Alerts